rithvikreddys6300/test_chat/README.md

 ## 🔒 Security & Privacy

 - API keys are stored locally in your browser only
-- No data is sent to any server except OpenRouter
+- No data is sent to any server except your chosen AI provider (OpenRouter or Google)
 - All communication is encrypted (HTTPS)
 - No tracking or analytics included
+- You can clear stored API keys anytime using the Settings button

 ## 🐛 Troubleshooting

 ### Common Issues

-1. **API Key Error**: Make sure your OpenRouter API key is valid and has sufficient credits
+1. **API Key Error**: Make sure your API key is valid and has sufficient credits/quota
+   - For OpenRouter: Check your account at [openrouter.ai](https://openrouter.ai)
+   - For Google Gemini: Check your API usage at [Google AI Studio](https://makersuite.google.com/app/apikey)
 2. **Network Error**: Check your internet connection
 3. **Loading Issues**: Try refreshing the page or clearing browser cache
 4. **Mobile Display**: The interface is responsive, but very old browsers might have issues
+5. **Provider Switching**: If switching providers doesn't work, clear your browser cache

 ### Error Messages
 The chatbot includes detailed error messages to help diagnose issues: